 Wuhan, the capital city of Hubei Province in central China, is situated on Jianghan Plain, a river-crossed fertile land created by the Hanjiang River joining the Yangtze River.
 This is a routine port for a Yangtze River cruise.
 Divided by the Yangtze, the city is known as the 'Three Towns of Wuhan' with Hankou and Hanyang on the west bank, and Wuchang on the east.

-It is reported that 72 hours visa-free transit policy has been implemented at Wuhan Tianhe International Airport since March, 2015.
+It is reported that 72 hours visa-free transit policy has been implemented at Tianhe International Airport since May 1, 2015.
 Passport holders from 51 countries, such as USA, Russia, United Kingdom, France, Japan, South Korea and Singapore, can enjoy up to 72 hours free transit when they take an international transfer at the airport.
 Please read details about 72-hour Visa-free Transit.

 |Bronze Vessel in Hubei Provincial Museum|

 Wuhan is a city with both an ancient history and a thriving present.
 Historic relics excavated from ancient tombs tell the city's long history dating back 3,500 years.
 In the period of Pre-Qin (770 B.C. - 221 B.C.), this was the land of the State of Chu (one of the seven warring states before Qin, in the country's first feudal dynasty) and was the cradle of the brilliant Chu Civilization.
 Starting here, merchants followed the great Yangtze River and lake network to expand businesses throughout the entire country.

 In the Qing Dynasty, Hankou became one of the four best-known towns in the country.
 For centuries, this city has been the center of trade and transportation in central China.
 Today it is an important hub in central China and a feature of Yangtze River cruises for sightseers and businessmen traveling from Sichuan to Shanghai or Hong Kong.